We Ship Our Bareroot Plants To Everyone Nationwide.

 Acid soil is best for them, but they can thrive on neutral ground.
 When first introducing the plant to an area, it's good to add organic and compost matter to the field.
 Once these shrubs are fully settled into your garden, they do not require much tending except in drought-prone areas where watering is needed.

 Witch hazel shrubs, or witch hazels, grow in North America, Japan, and China.
-The North American variety sometimes referred to as winter bloom.
-The name derived from the Old English word "wice," which means pliable or bendable.
+The North American variety is sometimes referred to as winter bloom.
+The name is derived from the Old English word "wice," which means pliable or bendable.
 Growing most often as a shrub or sometimes as a small tree, witch hazels usually reach 10 to 25 feet tall.
 In rare cases, a witch hazel tree may reach 40 feet in height.
-Most varieties bloom from January to March while the H. Virginiana variety blooms from September to November.
+Most varieties bloom from January to March, while the H. Virginiana variety blooms from September to November.
 The plant flowers range in color from yellow to orange and red.

 The H. Virginiana variety was previously introduced as a garden shrub when imported from the American colonies.
 However, the H. Mollis has become more common, and the H. Virginiana is rarely seen in nurseries nowadays.
-The plant is most widely known for its extract, which is a common, over-the-counter household product that used for a variety of medicinal purposes.
-Insect bites, psoriasis, eczema, ingrown nails, and prevention of dry skin are a few conditions for which extracts of witch-hazel used.
+The plant is most widely known for its extract, which is a common, over-the-counter household product used for a variety of medicinal purposes.
+Insect bites, psoriasis, eczema, ingrown nails, and prevention of dry skin are a few conditions for which extracts of witch-hazel are used.
 The leaves and bark of the witch hazel shrub used as a cooling agent in cosmetics, creams, and salves.